GamrayW/7sleeping/README.md

 ## Known Bugs

-- There's a bug on quizz when you need to complete phrase, as a temporary solve the answer is written is pink in the question, so you need to copy and paste it.
+- Sometimes the answer is "undefined". `answerOptions.answer[0].value = undefined` but `answerOptions.answer[0] = real answer`.
+Idk why and it happens very rarely so hard to replicate.

 ## Disclaimer